a7ex/xcresultparser/README.md

 which does the same job, just in a shell script.
 It has the same problem and since it can not spawn it to different threads, it takes about 5x the time.~~

 It used to be like described above up until Xcode 13.
-Xcode 13 brought a new version of the xccov commandline tool, which now can output the entire cioverage data at once.
-No more tedious task of calling ionto xccov for each single swift file!
+Xcode 13 brought a new version of the xccov commandline tool, which now can output the entire coverage data at once.
+No more tedious task of calling into xccov for each single swift file!
 Therefore the shell script [xccov-to-sonarqube-generic.sh](https://github.com/SonarSource/sonar-scanning-examples/blob/master/swift-coverage/swift-coverage-example/xccov-to-sonarqube-generic.sh) provided by sonar does the job in the same time as xcresultparser.
 That renders the initial purpose of this tool useless.
-However, xcresultparser meanwhile can do a few more things, than only converting coverage data from a xcresult bundle to xml suited for sonarqube.
+However, xcresultparser meanwhile can do a few more tricks, than only converting coverage data from a xcresult bundle to xml suited for sonarqube.

 It my still be useful for you, if you want to just display the contents of the xcresult bundle (the tests) in a terminal, as html or as markdown for your build chain.